grz0zrg/acorn-computers-dev/README.md

 The libs directory is my ARM2 library mainly targeting Acorn Archimedes. (probably works for any Acorn computers and modern RISC OS)

+*.ffb are tokenized BBC BASIC files, they are runnable / editable directly on Arculator emulator hostfs folder due to the extension.
+On the hardware you will likely want to change the filetype to BBC BASIC.

 ## Quickstart

 Within [Arculator](http://b-em.bbcmicro.com/arculator/) and RISC OS 3.11 machine setup :